mliew21396/remote-work/week-3/9-gps1-2/README.md

 #U1.W3: GPS 1.2: Pairing Website

-**DO NOT LOOK AT THIS CHALLENGE UNTIL YOUR FIRST GUIDED PAIRING SESSION!!**
+**DO NOT LOOK AT THIS CHALLENGE UNTIL YOUR GUIDED PAIRING SESSION!!**

 ## Learning Competencies
   - Use HTML tags to place content on a website